 Midlas’ Disability Advocates can provide support by:

-- listening to you and get an understanding of your issue
+• listening to you and get an understanding of your needs and goals

 If you have gone through an Internal Review with NDIA and still believe the decision was not fair, you can appeal that decision.
-Matters can be heard in the Administrative Appeals Tribunal and through the Independent Expert Review Panel.
+Matters can be heard in the Administrative Appeals Tribunal.

 Advocates can support with: